 Many of us, myself included, have fancy ideas about the content of our blogs.
-We have a general idea about what we want to write.
+We have a general idea about what we want to write, and want to find our niche.
 However, when it comes down to it, things don’t always turn out as planned.
 Let me explain.

 When I first started out, I decided to write a lifestyle blog, the primary function of my website.
 My intention was to write about my everyday life as a retiree in Edinburgh, Scotland.
 Well, that’s what I thought at the time!
 I set myself a target of posting once a week, just to make sure I kept up the momentum.
 Two and a bit months, and 11 posts, later, I can look back and see that I have not necessarily stuck to this.
 Hey ho, the best laid plans and all that!